getpingback/ping-email/readme.md

 const pingEmail = new PingEmail({
   port: 25, // Default SMTP port
   fqdn: "mail.example.org", // Fully Qualified Domain Name of your SMTP server
-  sender: "name@example.org", // Email address to use as the sender in SMTP checks });
+  sender: "name@example.org", // Email address to use as the sender in SMTP checks,
+  timeout: 10000, // Time in milliseconds to wait for a response from the SMTP server });
 ```